Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 What the soil used to deliver

 The numbers are not subtle.
-The 2004 USDA review by Davis, Epp, and Riordan compared the official US food composition tables for 43 garden crops from 1950 versus 1999footnoteDavis, D. R.; Epp, M. D.; Riordan, H. D. (2004).
+The 2004 USDA review by Davis, Epp, and Riordan compared the official US food composition tables for 43 garden crops, 1950 against 1999footnoteDavis, D. R.; Epp, M. D.; Riordan, H. D. (2004).
 Journal of the American College of Nutrition.
 "Changes in USDA Food Composition Data for 43 Garden Crops, 1950 to 1999."
 The study found reliable declines in protein, calcium, phosphorus, iron, riboflavin, and vitamin C across the 50-year window.
 The authors specifically attribute the effect to variety substitution and soil nutrient depletion under modern high-yield agriculture..
 The findings, conservative because the USDA tables themselves are conservative:

 - Calcium, down 16 percent